barbazul/1kfa/mod_guide_gm.md

 When the characters are investigating a set piece or entering a new area, it can be trapped to cause instant damage.
-Inflict damage equal to the amount of *Bad Bank* points spent.
+Inflict damage equal to the amount of *Challenge points* spent.

 ## The Enemy Strikes First

 When an enemy surprises or was otherwise ready for a PC, they can attack without giving the player an opportunity to Defy Danger.
-The attack power will be equal to the amount of *Bad Bank* points spent.
+The attack power will be equal to the amount of *Challenge points* spent.

 ## Deadly Pursuits

-When a player uses the Bravely Run Away move, spend 1 point from the *Challenge Bank* and either:
+When a player uses the Bravely Run Away move, spend 1 *Challenge point* and either:

  * land them in a situation where they are again in immediate danger
  * start the Pursuit Mini-game

-## Deadly Combat Encounters
+## Augmenting Combat Encounters

-`TODO`

- * Give a foe an extra starting Stamina point - 1 point
- * Increase a foe's attack power die - 2 points
- * Give a foe an armour square - 3 points
+As specified in the [Combat](#creating_a_combat_encounter) chapter, *Challenge points* can be spent to increase attack power dice, add armour squares, and outfit fear-inducing monsters.

 # Creating Challenges for Players